jamesdeluk/hugo/content/posts/cognition-and-learning/other/learnings-2024.md

 - Market testing: get a Photoshop mockup, get a landing page, pay for ads, see interest [110]
 - Some shady stuff going on behind-the-scenes at Gymshark… [119]
 - If you say you love your craft, your product is viewed as better, and you can charge more.
 [130]
+- When printing a URL to your website on a children’s toy packaging, make sure it’s your website’s URL, not a porn site [142]
+- To reduce customer churn, don’t ask why are you leaving, ask why did you join up - focus on the positive [146]

 ## Economy and Financial